-People with arthritis in the Waikato DHB area now have access to personalised telephone support from Arthritis New Zealand.
+People with arthritis in the Waikato DHB area now have access to personalised telephone coaching from Arthritis New Zealand.

 The service is designed to help people manage their pain and other symptoms, improve their quality of life and slow the progression of the disease.